EmBachlitzanakis/2FA/README.md

 # Go Authentication System with 2FA

-This is a simple user authentication system implemented in Go using the **Fiber** web framework, **MS SQL Server** for the database, and **TOTP** (Time-based One-Time Password) for two-factor authentication (2FA).
+This is a simple user authentication system implemented in Go using the **Fiber** web framework, **PostgreSQL** for the database, and **TOTP** (Time-based One-Time Password) for two-factor authentication (2FA).
 Users can sign up, log in, enable/verify 2FA, and access protected routes.

 ## Features